-Leather shoes course
+Leather shoes workshop

 The first footwear, in prehistoric times, was made from animal skins or wood.
 The oldest archaeological relic, in plant material, was found in the United States and dates back to about 9000 years BC